leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Why does AMD need FFA/ICG?

 ## intent: amd-treatment_general-retina
-- What is the risk of FFA/ICG?
+- What is the treatment for AMD?
+- How is AMD treated?
-- What are the risks of FFA/ICG?
+- What is the treatment of age-related macular degeneration?
-- What will I feel when I go for FFA/ICG?
-- Are there any side effects with FFA/ICG?
-- What are the issues with FFA/ICG?
+- How soon will my vision recover after treatment?
+- Is anti-VEGF injection the only treatment for AMD?
-- Is there any risk for FFA/ICG?
+- Are there vitamins or supplements for AMD?
-- Can FFA/ICG harm the kidneys?
-- How are the dyes in FFA/ICG gotten rid of?
+- How long do I need treatment for AMD?
-- How long will the whole FFA/ICG procedure last?
+- How many injections will I need for AMD?
-- What are some of the side effects of FFA/ICG?
-- What are the common risks of FFA/ICG?
+- What are the different types of medicine/injections for AMD?
+- Can surgery improve my vision if I have AMD?
+- Is anti-VEGF injections the main treatment for AMD?
+- Will my eyesight improve with treatment?

 ## intent: amd-treatment_general-retina_35
 - How do I use an amsler grid?